-One of my favorite hobbies is hanging out with my two cats: Cookies and Ferry and I would like to discuss how much does it cost to own a cat.
+One of my favorite hobbies is hanging out with my two cats: Cookies and Ferry and I would like to discuss how much it costs to own a cat.

 I just wanted to go over what it means to own Dukat into financial commitments that come with owning two cats.
 So maybe you recently adopted a cat or you thinking about adopting a cat.
 Here's what you can expect.

 And really, I'm going to break this down into three portions.
 The first portion is going to be the adoption fees.
 So with Cookies, we actually adopted him from my brother's friend.
 His friend's cat had a litter and Cookies was one of those.
 So we got Cookies that way.

 And then with all of we actually adopted her from the shelter.
 So it'll give you two different perspectives.
 And then the next section will be doctor visits.
 And then after that, we'll just be miscellaneous or reoccurring costs.